NeXTLinux/nextlinux-engine/docs/content/docs/usage/cli_usage/images/_index.md

 ### Adding Images That You Own

-For images that you are building yourself, the Dockerfile used to build the image should always be passsed to the Anchore Engine at the time of image addition.
+For images that you are building yourself, the Dockerfile used to build the image should always be passsed to the Nextlinux Engine at the time of image addition.
 This is achieved by adding the image as above, but with the additional option to pass the Dockerfile contents to be stored with the engine alongside the image analysis data.

 `nextlinux-cli image add myrepo.example.com:5000/app/webapp:latest --dockerfile=/path/to/Dockerfile`